apache/iceberg/format/spec.md

 A data or delete file is associated with a sort order by the sort order's id within [a manifest](#manifests).
 Therefore, the table must declare all the sort orders for lookup.
 A table could also be configured with a default sort order id, indicating how the new data should be sorted by default.
 Writers should use this default sort order to sort the data on write, but are not required to if the default order is prohibitively expensive, as it would be for streaming writes.

+#### Writing with Identity transform

+When writing data files, all columns including those with an identity transforms should be written to data files.
+This provides redundancy in case of corruption or bugs in the metadata layer.
+Due to [column projection rules](#column-projection) readers can still properly scan the table if columns that have an indentity partition transform applied are ommitted.
+This is not the  case for any other transform type.

 ### Manifests